chrisprijic/chrisprijic.github.io/content/posts/20220522_error_handling_in_go.md

 ---
-title: "5 Years of Go: Error Handling"
+title: "Error Handling in Go"
 date: 2022-05-22T02:14:54-07:00
 draft: false
 ---

 I've been using Go for five years now in both professional and personal projects.
-This will be the first post of many where I analyze a particular part of the language, and see some common patterns and lessons I've learned along the way.
+This will be the first post of many where I look back at that experience and analyze a particular part of the language, as well as share some common patterns and lessons I've learned along the way.

 ## Error handling in Go